DragonSenses/nextjs-auth-starter/architectural-decision-log.md

 Note:

-It is important to note here that we’ve now removed database functionality and support from `next-auth` **in the middleware**.
-That means that we won’t be able to fetch the session or other info like the user’s account details, etc. while executing code in middleware.
-That means you’ll want to rely on checks like the one demonstrated above in the `/app/protected/page.tsx` file to ensure you’re [protecting your routes](https://authjs.dev/getting-started/session-management/protecting) effectively.
-Middleware is then still used for bumping the session cookie’s expiry time, for example.
+It is important to note here that we've now removed database functionality and support from `next-auth` **in the middleware**.
+That means that we won't be able to fetch the session or other info like the user's account details, etc. while executing code in middleware.
+That means you'll want to rely on checks like the one demonstrated above in the `/app/protected/page.tsx` file to ensure you're [protecting your routes](https://authjs.dev/getting-started/session-management/protecting) effectively.
+Middleware is then still used for bumping the session cookie's expiry time, for example.

 Let's implement the solution.